danielelder/typescript-rollup-jest/README.md

-# Typescript, Rollup and Jest
+# Typescript, Rollup & Jest Starter

 Starter project for building typescript projects using Rollup and Jest.